Jman420/menrva/PORTABLE_DEV_ENV.md

   - Under Network setup a Bridged Adapter
   - Under USB Select the appropriate USB Controller & Add the USB Device to the Filters
   - Click OK Button

+## Booting OS Virtual Machine
+  - Run VirtualBox
-  - Start the USB-OS VM
+  - Start the USB-OS VM created above
+  - Exit the shell using 'exit'
+  - Select 'Boot Manager'
-  - At UEFI Shell; exit the shell using 'exit', select 'Boot Manager' and select 'EFI USB Device'
+  - Select 'EFI USB Device'
   - Wait for OS to boot and login as usual

 ## Booting Bare Metal